Open Enrollment & Eligibility

 Your first opportunity to enroll in benefits is during your first 30 days of eligibility.
 For many, the eligibility date is their date of employment, which is usually the first day at work, or it is the date of transfer into a benefits eligible position.
 During this 30 day time period, you should decide on your health*, dental and vision insurance and whether to enroll in the reimbursement accounts.
 If you miss this deadline, then your next opportunity to enroll or make changes to your health, dental, vision, and reimbursement accounts is during the annual open enrollment period.
 The only other time you can make changes to these plans is if you experience a qualifying life event.

 Also, within 30 days of your eligibility date, you need to make decisions on Supplemental Life Insurance, Voluntary Short-Term Disability Insurance, and Voluntary Long-Term Disability Insurance.
-If you miss the deadline, you must provide evidence of insurability to enroll in these plans.
+If you miss the deadline, you must provide evidence of insurable enrollment in these plans.

 You may enroll in the 403(b) Retirement Savings Plan at anytime.